chromaui/chromatic-docs/access.md

 ## Authentication

-Login via OAuth from GitHub, Gitlab, or Bitbucket.
+Login via OAuth from GitHub, GitLab, or Bitbucket.
 Chromatic supports the public cloud versions of these services via our self-serve plans.

 Enterprise plans come with support for Single Sign On (SSO) and on-premises Git hosting from all supported providers.